Asia keeps omicron at bay, but a surge may be inevitable

 The capital, New Delhi, banned large gatherings for Christmas and New Year’s, and many other states have announced new restrictions, including curfews and vaccination requirements at stores and restaurants.

 At the crowded Chandni Chowk market in New Delhi, many people were shopping without masks this week.
-Cycle rickshaw driver Mahesh Kumar said he is afraid of passengers who don’t believe in the existence of the virus.
+Cycle rickshaw driver Mahesh Kumar said he is afraid of passengers who don’t wear masks.

 Australia is already dealing with multiple COVID-19 surges, with a state leader saying Wednesday that “omicron is moving too quickly.”
 Elsewhere, Thailand has topped 700 cases, South Korea has more than 500 and Japan, over 300.
 China, which has some of the strictest virus controls in the world, has reported at least eight.